-Most caring rabbit owners understand that rabbits are not an easy pet to own.
-Despite their low purchase price rabbits are actually quite an exotic animal and like a lot of exotic animals, they come with a whole list of do’s and don’t’s.
+Most rabbit owners understand that rabbits are not easy pets to own.
+Despite their low purchase price rabbits are actually classed as exotic animals and as exotic animals, they come with a whole list of do’s and don’t’s.
 One such caution that we often hear is around the subject of bathing.
-Bathing a rabbit s a touchy subject within the rabbit community so in this post we thought we’d take a look at rabbit bathing and answering the burning question: is it ok to bathe a rabbit?
+Bathing a rabbit s a touchy subject within the rabbit community so in this post we thought we’d take a look at rabbit bathing and whether it’s ever ok to bathe a rabbit?

 Do Rabbits Like Water?

 As prey animals rabbits are well equipped to survive.
 Their eyesight is perfectly adapted to spot predators in the distance and their ears are able to rotate independently through 270 degrees in order to pinpoint sounds and be ready to react either through freezing in place or fleeing to the safety of the burrow when they believe they have been spotted.